 Nonconformist Chapels:

-Places, villages, farms etc within Llanychlwydog parish as shown on the parish map on the CD of Historic Parishes of England and Wales: an Electronic Map of Boundaries before 1850 with a Gazetteer and Metadata [computer file].
+Places, villages, farms etc within Llanychlwydog parish as shown on the online parish map from the CD of Historic Parishes of England and Wales: an Electronic Map of Boundaries before 1850 with a Gazetteer and Metadata [computer file].
 (Kain, R.J.P., Oliver, R.R.).
 (Extracted by Peter D Hall)